Spectral theorem: Hermitian maps and Hermitian matrices

-This condition implies that all eigenvalues of a Hermitian map are real: it is enough to apply it to the case when x = y is an eigenvector.
-(Recall that an eigenvector of a linear map A is a (non-zero) vector v such that Av = λv for some scalar λ.
+This condition implies that all eigenvalues of a Hermitian map are real: To see this, it is enough to apply it to the case when x = y is an eigenvector.
+(Recall that an eigenvector of a linear map A is a non-zero vector v such that Av = λv for some scalar λ.
 The value λ is the corresponding eigenvalue.
 Moreover, the eigenvalues are roots of the characteristic polynomial.)